Table of Contents

 Additional prep time | Minimal prep time |

 Home exercise routines prove superior for people who need to manage their commute duration.
-Some fitness professionals reach their workout mode after traveling to their gym facility.
+Some fitness professionals find it easier to get into their workout mode after they have traveled to their gym facility.

 Fitting workouts into busy schedules